MethodsAndPractices/vsteam/.docs/Get-Project.md

 ```

 ### -IncludeCapabilities
-Will return additional information about the project
+Will return additional information about the project.
 ```yaml
 Type: SwitchParameter
 Parameter Sets: ByID